Hello. Welcome to my site! Please browse my books. If you have questions, please send me an email.

 A Continuing Family Saga.

-Katarina's Dark Shadow - Book One of the saga Russian Mennonite Chronicles is now available in paperback and Kindle versions via your digital Amazon store.
+Katarina's Dark Shadow - Book One of the saga Russian Mennonite Chronicles is available in paperback and Kindle versions via your digital Amazon store.
 Buy it today.

 An introduction to the historical, political, and cultural background of the Mennonite people living in southern Ukraine at the beginning of the Russian Civil War.